Exmoor National Park Authority

 Mission Statement

-Get Involved, working in collaboration with partner organisations to promote and support the development of a wide range of opportunities to help more people to enjoy, learn about and help look after Exmoor National Park.
+Get Involved, working in collaboration with partner organisations to promote, support and develop of a wide range of opportunities, helping more people to enjoy, learn about and help look after Exmoor National Park.